laristra/documentation/index.md

 [Link to example python-ci repository](https://github.com/laurelmcintyre/python-ci/blob/master/.travis.yml) Python projects require a script key or else the build will fail.
 * `language: python` means that the project is written in python.
+* `python: ` Put in the version of python that Travis will run if other than python 2.7, the default.
+Two or more versions creates a build matrix and runs two different builds.
 * `script: echo hello world` — a specific script is not necessary at this point, but the build will fail without a script
 * [Further instructions](https://docs.travis-ci.com/user/languages/python/#Specifying-Test-Scriptz)